 Ah back to the main question!
 Personally I use shared hosting as well as a VPS.
 As I have many websites, I like to separate my established websites that take more resources from the ones I’m “working on” or from my sites that I use strictly for testing.
 I use the VPS to host my “established” sites on, and a shared hosting account for my testing sites, or newer sites that haven’t got much traffic yet.
 Once a site starts to perform well I’ll move it over to the VPS.

 If you have just a few websites that don’t take much system resources then I would recommend a shared hosting plan.

 If you require more resources then a VPS will work great for you.

 The best thing I could suggest is evaluating your current hosting situation and the needs of your site to determine the best course of action.
 Obviously if you ask your host if you should upgrade, I’m sure they’ll find every imaginable reason to say “yes” and probably won’t give you the best answer.

 “I wish I could have more control over how my server runs”

 Then you may wish to consider a VPS server or maybe even a dedicated server if it is within your budget.

 My Top Choices for Shared and VPS Hosting

 Now that you have an understanding of the 3 main type of hosting plans, let me tell you about the web hosts that I like to use, and what they are best at providing.

-The support is ticket based, but you can expect a reply quite quickly no matter the time of day.
-I have personally submitted over 20 support tickets (mostly asking questions, upgrading server, or asking for the newer php versions), and I have never waited more than 15 minutes for the first reply.
+The support at Knownhost is ticket based, but you can expect a reply quite quickly no matter the time of day.
+I have personally submitted over 20 support tickets (mostly asking questions, upgrading server, or asking for the newer PHP versions), and I have never waited more than 15 minutes for the first reply.
 I honestly don’t know how they manage that.
 Being a support person myself, I would love to sit in the corner of their office one day and find out their secret!